w3c/wai-tutorials/source/carousels/animations.html.erb.md

 ## Hiding in-transition elements from assistive technologies

-While the slides that leave the viewport are visible during transition, they should not be available to assistive technologies, as this can lead to confusion.
+While items leave the viewport, they are visible during the transition.
+However, they should not be available to assistive technologies during this period to avoid confusion.
 The `aria-hidden` attribute ensures that those items don’t interfere with assistive technologies.

-The following example shows how to approach this: After determining what the new order of slides is, depending on the slide direction, the next or the previous slide gets an `in-transition` class, which makes the item visible.
+The following example shows how to approach this: After determining what the new order of items is, depending on the direction of item rotation, the next or the previous item gets an `in-transition` class, which makes the item visible.
 It also sets `aria-hidden` to `true`.
-The `aria-hidden` attribute is then removed from the new current menu item.
+The `aria-hidden` attribute is then removed from the new current carousel item.

 {::nomarkdown}
 <%= code_start('', 'JavaScript: In initialization') %>